You're gonna be in great company, just wait and see!

 - The student has the right to appeal to the Board, in writing, if their application is not accepted.
 After investigation the decision of the Board is final for all parties.

-In accordance with Tombolo Academy’s Philosophy and Strategic and Business Plan, Tombolo Academy must only seek to enrol students who are have been assessed as being twice exceptional and are in need of the flexible and tailored learning environment that Tombolo Academy provides to engage with education.
+In accordance with Tombolo Academy’s Philosophy and Strategic and Business Plan, Tombolo Academy must only seek to enroll students who are have been assessed as being twice-exceptional and are in need of the flexible and tailored learning environment that Tombolo Academy provides to engage with education.

-Invitation for interview: An invitation will be sent to the parent(s)/guardian of the student to attend an interview where all students are required to show good cause as to why they should be admitted to the school.
+An invitation will be sent to the family to attend an interview with the Principal or their delegate.
+During this interview a student is required to show good cause as to why they should be admitted to the school.
 This hurdle may be modified to be a video piece, a letter or some other manner if the student has issues that would cause this situation to be discriminatory.
 However, the student should attend the interview even if this is uncomfortable for them.

-Placement decision: Once both the application form has been received and the interview has been conducted, then the school staff assess the capacity of the school to support the student based on:
+Once the Enrolment Agreement and the interview has been conducted, the Principal will make a recommendation to the Academy’s Admissions Review Panel, who will then assess the capacity of the school to support the student based on:

 - Academic needs